+A prescription's final status is "aborted" on the Pharmacy Network, with the status change of 'complete' to 'aborted' being accepted.
 For example, when an end user copies a prescription to create a new one, the old prescription is aborted on the Pharmacy Network.

 Dispenses are validated on the total quantity prescribed, versus validation on the number of refills.
 A prescription status will change to "complete" when the total quantity has been dispensed and picked up.
-"Copying new" to dispense a prescription with a remaining quantity is not required.
-If the total quantity prescribed is not sent when the original prescription is added to the Pharmacy Network, the validation will occur on the total day's supply.
-During the dispense process, there is validation against the original prescription on the days' supply only when the total quantity is not provided.